This post may contain affiliate links. Please read our disclosure policy.

 To this day, I’m not a huge fan of jarred salsa, and corn & black bean salsa is still my favorite.
-I’ve shared my aunt’s Blender Salsa recipe before, but it does have a few ingredients that aren’t always readily available.
+I’ve shared my aunt’s Fresh Homemade Salsa recipe before, but it does have a few ingredients that aren’t always readily available.
 This fresh salsa recipe is a basic recipe that you can’t go wrong with.

 It only needs 5 ingredients, all of them fresh – tomatoes, jalapenos, onion, cilantro and lime juice.
 Oh, and of course salt.
 You can play around with the heat by adding more or less jalapeno (add the seeds for more heat, no seeds for less) and with the rest of the flavors until the salsa is to your liking.
 To keep the salsa from getting too soggy, be sure to remove the seeds from the tomatoes.

 Once you love the salsa, you can serve it as is, or get really crazy by adding the black beans and corn.
 That’s the way I love it.
 It’s a super delicious and hearty dip that’s also the perfect topping for chicken or fish.

 Basic Fresh Salsa with Corn & Black Beans

 - 2 jalapenos some (or all) seeds removed